kite-sdk/kite-examples/kite-examples-morphlines/README.md

 ## Get to work

-1. Put your input file in to `resources/test-documents`, a sibling to `simpleCSV.txt`
+1. Put your input file into the `resources/test-documents` directory, as a sibling to `simpleCSV.txt`
-2. Change the Java code to use that file by replacing `simpleCSV.txt` with your file.
+2. Change the Java unit test code to use that file by replacing `simpleCSV.txt` with your file.
 3. Now start adding commands to the `simpleCSV.conf` morphlines file in the `resources/test-morphlines` directory
   1. You can use a different morphlines file, just put it in the same directory as simpleCSV.conf and load it in the test by changing the `createMorphline` call.
-4. In the simpleCSV.conf file, you'll see a SOLR_HOME_DIR variable.
-That points to the resources/solr/collection1.conf directory (the .conf if implied).
+4. In the `simpleCSV.conf` file, you'll see a `SOLR_HOME_DIR` variable.
+That points to the `resources/solr/collection1/conf` directory (the /conf if implied).
 This is where your Solr schema must live.
 As you add morphline commands to put new fields into the record, you'll _probably_ be changing the schema as well by adding those fields.
   1. If you examine your records and don't see fields that you _know_ you put in,